Integrator, open source activist and non-profit tech person. Currently on the Board.

 What I bring

 Long experience in questions of process and decision-making.
-If there's one thing you learn in nonprofit-land, it's a keen eye for how to keep discussions focused, guarantee diversity of opinion, and use best-of-breed methods of reaching a conclusion.
+If there's one thing you learn in nonprofit-land, it's a keen eye for how to keep discussions focused and make sure every voice can be heard before reaching a decision together.

 Nomination seconded by